-- · Refer to the Hardware Interface diagram above.
+- Refer to the Hardware Interface diagram above.
 All terminal blocks on OpenSprinkler can be unplugged for easy wiring.
-To unplug, firmly grab both ends of the terminal block, wiggle, and pull it out. - Insert the 24V AC wires into the orange terminal (AC has no polarity so the two wires have no distinction), and the other wires into the corresponding terminals on OpenSprinkler.
+To unplug, firmly grab both ends of the terminal block, wiggle, and pull it out. - For OpenSprinkler AC, insert and tighten the 24V AC wires into the orange terminal (AC has no polarity so the two wires have no distinction); for OpenSprinkler DC, insert the 9V DC power adapter plug into the power barrel.
+Then insert the other wires into the corresponding terminals on OpenSprinkler.
 The COM terminal has two ports: you can use either of them. - If you have a Master Zone (or Pump Start Relay) wire, insert it to any of the zone ports OpenSprinkler uses softwaredefined Master Zones, any zone can be assigned as a Master.
-This firmware supports up to 2 independent Master Zones. - · Tighten the screws on the terminal blocks.
+This firmware supports up to 2 independent Master Zones. - For instructions on how to connect and use a rain sensor or flow sensor, refer to Section 5 Sensors.